schaunwheeler/tmt/README.md

   function in this package in each case where a word is not found in the dictionary and a viable alternative cannot be found.

-* `SplitWords` takes a character vector, splits it into single words (delineated by spaces), keeps all correctly spelled words the same, and splits all misspelled words into multiple words.
+* `aplitWords` takes a character vector, splits it into single words (delineated by spaces), keeps all correctly spelled words the same, and splits all misspelled words into multiple words.
 It does this by splitting the original word into each possible combination of two words, taking the longest first-word